What Is a Cardiac Catheterization?

 In a cardiac catheterization:

 - The area where the catheter will go in (usually the groin) is shaved (if necessary) and cleaned.
-The area is sometimes numbed with an injection of medicine.

-- The cardiologist does the test or procedure.
+- Does the test or procedure.

 What Happens After Cardiac Catheterization?

-The doctor will also talk to you about:
+The doctor will talk to you about:

 - pain medicines